 So yes, it was the tin initially that sparked the idea to make a vanilla and chocolate marble cake in time for Easter.
-And then as I had a ready-made hole within the cake and a curved top, I thought it would be good to cover it with a nice, rich chocolate buttercream, sprinkle it with lots of crushed Cadburys flake to give the ‘nest effect’.
-Filling the hole up to the brim with Cadburys mini eggs completed the cake and achieved just the look I was after!
+And as it had a ready-made hole within the cake and a curved top, I thought it would be good to cover it with a nice, rich chocolate buttercream, sprinkle it with lots of crushed Cadbury’s flake to give a ‘nest’ effect and fill it to the brim with Cadbury’s mini eggs.

 As always, with any of the recipes I share, I’m just giving you a guide and letting you know what I did.
 But you of course can go off and change things however you like.
 So, for instance if you don’t have one of the tins I used, you can simply bake the cake in a sandwich tin and cut the centre out (pop this portion to one side to enjoy with a spot of *custard later maybe?) or if you like, double the mixture up and make it into a sandwich cake.

 110g (4oz) butter (Lurpak spreadable full fat or a block butter that is room temperature)

 110g (4oz) gluten free mix or flour – on this occasion I used Juvela gf white mix but I successfully bake with other gluten free flours too: Doves Freee gf, Lidl Just Free flour and Sainsbury’s gluten free flours.